Franciszek Duchiński: Reception in Poland

 Among Polish intellectuals, Duchiński found both ardent supporters and staunch opponents.
 The first group certainly included Galician Stefan Buszczyński, who wrote several works in Polish and German in which he enthusiastically promoted Duchiński's theses.
 Duchiński's works were particularly popular before the January Uprising, when they could reach the country more easily, and promoted the unity of fate of the peoples of Poland, Ruthenia and Lithuania, which became the basis of the revolutionary movement.
 On the other hand, first main opponent of Duchiński was Henryk Kamieński, who published a critical review of his theory.

 From the beginning, however, Duchiński's ideas found their critics in Poland.
 Their number increased after the collapse of January Uprising.
 In 1881, Wacław Nałkowski published a pamphlet entitled On geographical errors on which Professor Duchiński's ideas are based; in which he attacked Duchiński's theses, especially the one proclaiming that the Dnieper River is an anthropological border.
-Nałkowski referred to Duchiński's worldview contemptuously as 'duchinism' (duhinism) or 'duchiniczność' (duhinishness).
+Nałkowski referred to Duchiński's worldview contemptuously as 'duchinizm' (duchinism) or 'duchiniczność' (duchinishness).
 Jan Baudouin de Courtenay's criticism of the use of science in promoting political views was similar, equating Duchiński's work with that of Russian Slavophiles.